pkcc/lazefish/README.md

 - `fish save` - Save settings to disk.
 - `fish load` - Load settings from disk.
 - `fish license` - Check license status.
+- `fish set salad` - After running, eat a fish salad manually.
+Lazefish will store its item and buff IDs and auto-eat it when the buff expires.
+- `fish salad` - Display the currently saved salad information.